aosabook/500lines/same-origin-policy/doc/chapter.md

 The browser passes two parameters to `ReceiveMessage`: a piece of resource (`data`) that corresponds to the message being sent, and the origin of the sender document (`srcOrigin`).
 The signature fact contains four constraints to ensure that each `ReceiveMessage` is well-formed with respect to its corresponding `PostMessage`.

+By default, the `PostMessage` mechanism does not restrict who is allowed to send PostMessage; in other words, any document `A` can send a message to document `B` as long as the latter has registered a `ReceiveMessage` handler.
+It is the responsibility of document `B` to _additionally_ check the `srcOrigin` parameter to ensure that the message is coming from a trustworthy document.
+Unfortunately, in practice, many sites omit this check, enabling another document `C` to inject potentially malicious content into document `B` as part of a `PostMessage` (cite PostMessage study).
+For example, if document `B` uses the content of a message as part of Javascript that it executes, this could be exploited to carry out an XSS attack.

 ### CORS: Cross-Origin Resource Sharing